CosVVeLL/sicp/doc/Chapter 2/Exercise 2.54.md

 ## [Chapter 2](../index.md#2-Building-Abstractions-with-Data)

-### Exercise 2.53
+### Exercise 2.54

- lists are said to be equal? if they contain equal elements arranged in the same order.
+ lists are said to be `equal?` if they contain equal elements arranged in the same order.
 For example,

 ```scheme
 (equal? '(this is a list) '(this is a list))